W-David-Porter/acim/src/text/5-healing-and-wholeness/iii-the-guide-to-salvation/index.md

 ::: details Simplified
 The Holy Spirit works with your mind.
-The Holy Spirit teaches you to reïnterpret what you have made.
+The Holy Spirit teaches you to reinterpret what you have made.
 The Holy Spirit brings you home.
 Your home is the gladness of salvation.
 :::